drolsonmi/math2040/Lectures/2040_17_HypothesisTesting.md

 * Do I reject H0 and adopt HA instead?
 Or is there not enough evidence to reject H0?

 ### Example: Elections
-In the most resent elections, a poll of 325 people indicated that 53% of them would vote for a candidate.
+In the most recent elections, a poll of 325 people indicated that 53% of them would vote for a candidate.
 Is that enough to say with a 95% confidence level that this candidate will win the election without counting?
 * What is the null value?
 * What is the null hypothesis?
 * What is the alternate hypothesis?